 These look interesting until you see how these numbers were determined.
-The logic for these numbers do not make sense, as will see from the quotations.
-Forrester did not find any of these cost savings, they are all fake.
+The logic for these numbers does not make sense, as will see from the quotations.
+Forrester did not find any of these cost savings, and they are all fake.

 Quotations from the Study

-Let us look through some of the most impossible quotes from the article.
-These quotes were apparently stated to Forrester from executives in the companies provided to Forrester by SAP and Forrester did not bat an eye.
+Let us look through some of the impossible quotes from the article.
+These quotes were stated to Forrester from executives in the companies provided to Forrester by SAP, and Forrester did not bat an eye.

-A potential reason for this is that a) Forrester is being paid here to look the other way and b) it’s very rare for anyone who works at Forrester to have any implementation experience.
+A potential reason for this is that a) Forrester is being paid here to look the other way, and b) it’s scarce for anyone who works at Forrester to have any implementation experience.